What happened that day?

-1892 Steam locomotive sets world speed record
+Steam locomotive sets world speed record

-The Wellington and Manawatu Railway (WMR) Company’s locomotive No. 10 established a world speed record for the narrow 3 foot 6 inch (1067 mm) gauge, averaging 68 km per hour on a two-hour run and hitting a peak speed of 103 kph.
+The Wellington and Manawatu Railway (WMR) Company’s locomotive No. 10 established a world speed record for the narrow 3 foot 6 inch (1067 mm) gauge, averaging 68 km per hour on a two-hour run and hitting a top speed of 103 kph.

 From the time of the WMR’s formal opening on 3 November 1886, its American-built Baldwin locomotives, comfortable passenger carriages and well-appointed dining cars frequently outclassed their counterparts on the government-owned New Zealand Railways (NZR) network.
-No. 10 was one of two 2-6-2 ‘Prairie’ locomotives (similar to NZR’s N class) the Company had ordered from Philadelphia’s famous Baldwin Locomotive Works in 1891.
+No. 10 was one of two 2-6-2 ‘Prairie’ locomotives (similar to NZR’s N class) the company had ordered from Philadelphia’s famous Baldwin Locomotive Works in 1891.

 Now hear the sound of her hard exhaust, as her weight leans on the train,